spotlightpa/poor-richard/content/elections.md

 title = "Pennsylvania Primary Election 2025"
-title-tag = "Official Pennsylvania Election Center 2025" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." dek = "2025 is a municipal election year, and ballots will vary with local races depending on where you live." extended-kicker = "Pa.
+title-tag = "Official Pennsylvania Election Center 2025" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." dek = "In 2026, voters will elect a governor and determine party control of the Pennsylvania House and Senate." extended-kicker = "Pa.
 Election Center 2025" linktitle = "Everything you need to prepare for Pa.’s 2025 election" blurb = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you."